milosz275/pico-led-controller/README.md

 ### Install

 If you will be using the web interface locally, you don't need https to install the app.
 In Chrome, resolve `chrome://flags/#unsafely-treat-insecure-origin-as-secure` and your's Pico W IP address.
 Restart the browser and [manifest.json](led_controller/src/public/manifest.json) will allow for the install.

+## Usage

+After building the project, you can flash the Raspberry Pi Pico W with the generated `led_controller.uf2` file.
+The LED strip should light up with the default mode `Rainbow Wheel`.
+You can change the color by choosing one of the buttons on the web interface.
+When connecting to the Wi-Fi for the first time, check the serial output for the IP address.

 ## License